Ryanair Boeing 737-800 between Tenerife and Bristol makes emergency landing in Malaga

 Emergency services awaited the aircraft, which safely landed at runway 13.
 The runway has enough length for a safe landing, Spanish air traffic control tweeted.

-Five hours after landing at Malaga, the aircraft continued to operate with a flight towards Cork, United Kingdom.
+Five hours after landing at Malaga, the aircraft continued to operate with a flight towards Cork, Ireland.

 Vuelo procedente de #Tenerife Sur con destino Bristol se desvía a #Málaga por un problema técnico solicitando presencia de bomberos al aterrizaje.
 Se le facilita aproximación a pista 13 que es más larga.
 Aterriza y libra pista sin incidencias. #SafetyFirst #Trabajoenequipo pic.twitter.com/qagtD7MHjH